Archivo de la Memoria Trans: Impact

 The AMT is regarded as a pioneering project within Latin America.
 It has been credited for introducing innovations to archival practice by employing a non-chronological and "affective" approach to organizing materials, with a flexible and decentralized structure that allows for a more inclusive preservation of trans histories, using diverse forms of documentation, such as oral testimonies and visual materials, that traditional archives often overlook.
 By focusing on the voices of trans individuals and questioning official narratives, the AMT introduces new approaches to archival practices, increasing accessibility and community involvement in memory preservation.
 In September 2023, the National University of La Plata awarded the highest Honoris Causa distinction to the AMT, describing it as a "tribute and recognition to the work carried out by this collective, independent and self-managed project, with the visibility of the rights of travesti and trans people in our country and thus recover those memories 40 years after the return of Democracy."

 The impact of the Archive can be seen in its role as an inspiration for similar initiatives across several countries, including Mexico, Honduras, Canada, Cuba, Colombia, Chile and Uruguay.
 Several of these projects, such as the Archivo de la Memoria Trans México, CubaneCuir, and Archivo Honduras Cuir, have explicitly cited the AMT as their main reference point.
 Interviewed by Infobae in 2022, historian Patricio Simonetto stated that the proliferation of archives inspired by the AMT marks a "turning point" for the LGBTQ history of the continent, as they are "transforming our notion of what is archivable, the value of a document, and who deserves to leave a record for posterity," operating "against a heterosexual narrative that reduced these people to police chronicles or exoticism, enabling other stories defined not only by violence but also by joy."

 The emergence of Latin American LGBTQ archives inspired by the AMT has also led to the development of roundtables and conferences, fostering transnational discussions and connections between these spaces, for example a 2022 "Latin American Trans Histories" roundtable organized by University College London.
-In 2024, the AMT, together with Brazil's Bajubá Museum—another key regional reference—organized the first Latin American Congress of Trans Archives (Spanish: Congreso Latinoamericano de Archivos Trans), a historic event that gathered representatives from archives across 14 countries.
+In 2024, the AMT, together with Brazil's Bajubá Collection—another key regional reference—organized the first Latin American Congress of Trans Archives (Spanish: Congreso Latinoamericano de Archivos Trans), a historic event that gathered representatives from archives across 14 countries.
 On the occasion of this congress, Correa wrote: "Sharing and spreading the language of archiving (...) is (as information is power) empowering many trans archives in the region that, since the [AMT] became visible, have echoed alongside us. (...)
 For us (AMT), it may have been twice as hard to reach (...) professional archiving knowledge; that's why I believe our peers will find it easier to follow the same path with the guidance provided at the Congress.
 The goal is for trans communities in each Latin American country to build that space of resistance, memory, and future that archives represent, in the most professional and legitimate way possible."